ferrufinob/StudyNook-backend/NOTES.md

 ## User Interface

 - When user first loads webpage, they see a list of decks.
 - User clicks on deck and sees the first card on the deck.
 - User clicks on the card to flip it to the back.
 - User will click the next arrow to see the next card and the back arrow to see previous card.
 - User can create a new card on a deck and that card will be added to the end of the deck.

 ## AJAX/ FETCH REQUESTS

 - READ Decks(1st request) => GET => "localhost:3000/decks"
 - READ Card show page(2nd request) => GET => "localhost:3000/cards/id" (is this going to be a nested url under decks????)
 - CREATE a new card(3rd request) => POST => "localhost:3000/cards/new"

 ## Set Up Plan

-PS: do one model/ controller at a time!!!
+PS: build one model/ controller at a time up until fetch request and then move to next model!!!

 1. Set up backend

    1. table for decks
+   2. model class and associations for deck
+   3. create seed data
-   2. set up controller for decks(INDEX)
+   4. set up controller for decks rendering JSON(INDEX)
-   3. set up serialization
+   5. set up serialization
-   4. table for cards
+   6. table for cards
+   7. model class and associations for card
+   8. create seed data
-   5. set up controller for cards(SHOW & CREATE)
+   9. set up controller for cards rendering JSON(SHOW & CREATE)
-   6. set up serialization
+   10. set up serialization

 2. set up front end
    1. set up index.html broilerplate.